 All assignments must by word-processed or typewritten.
 It is particularly important to save a copy of any written work handed in for credit or grading.
+Handwritten assignments will not be accepted.

 Assignments are due on the dates set by the instructor.
 If there is a valid reason for an extension, it must be requested prior to the due date.
 Unauthorized late assignments will have a 10%-per-day late penalty applied to the assigned grade.